nol13/fuzzball.js/README.md

   [ 'brown bear', 60 ] ]
 ```

-Less simple: array of objects with a processor function + options (all except query and choices are optional)
+Less simple: array of objects with options

-Processor function takes each choice and outputs the string which will be used for scoring.
+Processor function takes a choice and returns a string which will be used for scoring.
 Default scorer is ratio.

 ```js
 var query = "126abzx";